Mnemonic verses of monarchs in England: The verse

 These lists omit several disputed monarchs (including Empress Matilda, Henry the Young King, Louis VIII of France, Philip II of Spain and Lady Jane Grey), and do not mention the Commonwealth of England.

+Both of these versions were written before the death of Elizabeth II in 2022.
+The current monarch is Charles III, the successor to Elizabeth II.

 Published versions

 Alan Bennett quotes and adapts the verse in his 1968 play Forty Years On.
 The scene with the verse is set during the Second World War, before the accession of Elizabeth II, and Bennett's version stops at Victoria.

 The 1991 film King Ralph includes a brief section of the verse.

+Other verses listing British monarchs

-The Monarchs' Song from the TV series Horrible Histories lists the monarchs of England and has some phrases in common with the traditional verse.
+The Monarchs' Song from the CBBC TV series Horrible Histories lists the monarchs of England and has some phrases in common with the traditional verse.
+The original version was released in 2011 which stopped at Elizabeth II with the verse "And Queen Liz two completes the mix!".
+An updated version was released on May 2, 2023 (four days before the coronation), adding the verse "Not quite.
+Now there's me, Charles three!".

+The King's Singers include a 12-minute song "A Rough Guide to the Royal Succession (It's just one damn King after another…)" by Paul Drayton, on their 2012 album Royal Rhymes and Rounds.
+This song bears no relation to the mnemonic verses except for its subject matter, a chronology of the monarchy starting with pre-Norman kings "With names that no-one can spell / Cerdic and Ceolwulf / Egbert and Athelstan / And Ethelbald as well."

 Mnemonic for royal houses

 A different mnemonic is used to remember the sequence of English and British royal houses or dynasties.